Contents | Detailed MP3 Audio | MP3 Raw Audio | Pix | Original Tape Titles | Footnote

 01 England – Hint of Another Jump

-Back at Hamstead Marshall in the middle of August/beginning of September we learn of another operation
+the middle of August/beginning of September we learn of another operation

 02 Operation Market Garden